-If you are a single parent looking for a summer destination, look no further than the Greek islands: Calm waters, sandy beaches, unspoiled natural beauty and plenty of things to do!
+If you are a single parent looking to holiday in Greece, look no further than the Greek islands: Calm waters, sandy beaches, unspoiled natural beauty and plenty of things to do!

 That is why we have created a list of the best 7 Greek islands for a family holiday to help inspire your next summer escape and all those unforgettable family moments.